envoyproxy/katacoda-scenarios/migrating-from-haproxy-to-envoy/step5.md

 The Envoy Proxy configuration has now been translated from HA Proxy.
-The final part is to launch it.
+The final section is to launch the Envoy Proxy instance to test it.

 ## Run As User